Best Hiking Watch For The Trail Less Traveled

 A Heart Rate Monitor isn’t necessary for a hiking watch but can help you track your fitness over time

-Trips, slips, and falls.
-Everyone who’s spent sufficient time hiking or backpacking knows that their body will take the occasional beating due to a wet rock or misplaced foot.
-As such, your equipment needs to be sturdy enough to survive such misadventures.
+Everyone who has hiked or backpacked knows that trips, slips, and falls can happen due to a wet rock or misplaced foot, and as such, your equipment needs to be sturdy and durable enough to survive such misadventures.

 Many good hiking watches are protected with sapphire glass lenses which offer increased protection from scratches as compared to the traditional mineral crystal glasses you’ll find on regular watches.
 Expect to find a higher price tag for that protection though.